Mac Miller Logo

 The young man began building his music career at the age of 15, regularly performing on stage in his hometown of Pittsburgh.
 In 2010, he signed a contract with Rostrum Records and immediately recorded a breakthrough mixtape called K.IDS.
 Another one, Best Day Ever, was released a year later, followed by his debut album.
 In 2014, the rapper began collaborating with Warner Bros.
 Records and subsequently released four more collections.
 He was posthumously nominated for a Grammy Award for the last one.

-Each album cover was adorned with an original logo.
+Each album cover featured an original logo.
 These were mainly collages made up of photo fragments.
-They corresponded to the songs’ genre and theme, serving as a creative reinterpretation of the state conveyed in them.
+They corresponded to the songs’ genres and themes, serving as a creative reinterpretation of the states they conveyed.
 The performer and producer passed away at the age of 26 from an accidental overdose of psychoactive drugs.

 What is Mac Miller?